shufflrr/userguide/src/blob-getting-started.md

 ## 4. Review and use results

 Each active agent returns slide results related to the selected prompt.
-Review the thumbnails, switch views if needed, and send the best slide to broadcast when appropriate.
+Review the thumbnails, switch views if needed, and play the best slide or file when you are ready to present.

 > **Tip:** More specific prompts usually produce better results.